 K. Sick Leave Transfer.
 With approval of the director of the department, employees that run out of sick leave may have up to forty (40) hours of sick leave transferred to them from other employees.
 One (1) employee may only transfer eight (8) hours per year to an employee in need.
-An employee receiving these hours must repay the hours loaned to him as he accrues them.

 L. Hours left over after the conversion of sick leave, in paragraph I may at the option of the employee leaving the service of the City, be banked to be available for use for a member who suffers a catastrophic illness and whose sick leave time has run out.
-Catastrophic illness is defined as an unusual serious health disorder or injury of a duration of three months or more.
+Catastrophic illness is defined as an unusual serious health disorder or injury of an expected duration of three months or more.
 In no event shall these banked hours be available to any member who has used or has available twelve (12) months or more of sick leave.
-The use of the catastrophic bank shall be at the discretion of the Department Director and as such the Department Director may establish regulations regarding the use of the catastrophic bank.
+The use of the catastrophic bank shall be at the discretion of the Department Director.
+As hours are used from or added to the Catastrophic Illness Bank, a report of the available balance of hours shall be given to the union president or their designee.